UniversalDependencies/docs/_ps/feat/Aspect.md

 ### <a name="Imp">`Imp`</a>: imperfective

-The imperfective (or durative) aspect describes an action that takes place for a period of time, either continuous (like continuous tenses ni English) or repetitive.
+The imperfective (or durative) aspect describes an action that happans or is happening for a period of time, e.g. either continuous (like continuous tenses in English) or repetitive actions.
-It be used with the past, the present (i.e. an action that has begun in the past, keeps happening through the present moment and will end in the future) or the future tense and with the imperative mood.
+It can be used with the past, the present (i.e. an action that has begun in the past, keeps happening through the present moment and will end in the future) or the future tense and with the imperative mood.

 #### Examples
+* e.g.: اوس لولم _os lwalë́m_ “I am reading now”
+* e.g.: به تا ته هره ورځ لکم _bë tâ ta hára wraż likë́m_ “I will write you every day”

 ### <a name="Perf">`Perf`</a>: perfective